Wallowa County Bike Routes

 The Wagon Road trail is along a century-old roadbed that over time nature has reduced to trail.
 It is quite rideable with only a few chunky spots.
 A recent fire has opened up views to the south and to the west along part of the route.
 The trail crosses two streams that are avalanche chutes.
 After an avalanche the trail gets rearranged so crossing the streams can result in wet feet.
 Each year volunteers with the WMBC cut back the brush and remove any fallen logs over the trail.

 The route can be ridden as an out-and-back; if you do, turn around at mile 3.7 where the switchbacks that drop down to Big Sheep Creek start.
-Or it can be ridden as a loop, in which case you would head down the switchbacks and follow bumpy gravel roads back to the start at Salt Creek Summit SnoPark.
+Or it can be ridden as a loop, in which case you would head down the switchbacks and follow bumpy dirt roads back to the start at Salt Creek Summit SnoPark.
+The paved 39 Road can also be used to get back to the SnoPark.

 11. Lower Minam River